Public Governance, Performance and Accountability Rule 2014 section 16EA(f)

 The performance measures developed and published by an entity must provide a basis for an assessment of the entity’s performance over time.

 Many of the objectives of government are ones that will only be achieved over the medium to long term.
 Therefore, the ability to measure performance over time provides an entity and stakeholders with a more informed view of the entity’s progress in achieving its purposes.
 This enables an entity to make more informed decisions about the success or otherwise of existing activities.
-It enables an entity to demonstrate that it is delivering short, medium and/or long term impacts that are essential milestones in the achievement of entity purposes and in the delivery of government priorities over time.
+It also enables an entity to demonstrate that it is delivering short, medium and/or long-term impacts that are essential milestones in the achievement of an entity's purposes and in the delivery of government priorities over time.

 To achieve this, entity performance should be measured in a consistent manner over a period of time, particularly as many activities undertaken by entities have objectives or outcomes that have longer term horizons.
 Generally, trends in performance measured on a consistent basis over time will be more informative than standalone or discontinuous measurement of performance.

-However, it is recognised that an entity’s performance measures can be expected to change from time to time as entities progressively enhance their approach to measuring their performance.
+However, it is recognised that an entity’s performance measures can be expected to change from time to time particularly as entities progressively improve their approach to measuring their performance.

 Similarly, an entity’s performance measures can be expected to change as programs or activities move from the implementation stage to ongoing activities.